gary918/NetworkSecurityMLOps/README.md

 * ExpressRoute - Connects on-premises networks into the cloud over a private connection.
 Connection is made using a connectivity provider.
 * Azure Bastion - In this scenario, as shown in Figure 3, you create an Azure Virtual Machine (the jump host) inside the VNet.
 You then connect to the VM using Azure Bastion.
 Bastion allows you to connect to the VM using either an RDP or SSH session from your local web browser.
 You then use the jump host as your development environment.
 Since it is inside the VNet, it can directly access the workspace.

 Please note that Azure Bastion may not work properly for your company's accounts if there are any specific conditional access policies defined.
-Therefore, Azure VPN Gateway or ExpressRoute are recommended ways to access the resouces secured behind a VNet.
+Therefore, Azure VPN Gateway or ExpressRoute are recommended ways to access the resources secured behind a VNet.

-Moreover, you need to take the cost into account per your actual business requirments:
+Moreover, you need to take the cost into account per your actual business requirements:
 |Azure Service|Pricing|
 |--|--|
 |Azure VPN gateway|Charged based on the amount of time that gateway is provisioned and available|